Code-Institute-Submissions/Seaniboy2009-Project4v/README.md

     - elephantsql for the database [elephantsql](https://customer.elephantsql.com/)

 ## 8. testing
+- Agile
+    - the booking function/view was to complex and making it hard to change
+    - changes to the booking and my bookins had to be made to simplify the view and be more user friendly
+    - rework of the main views.py to cut down the size of each view class
+    - rework of the UI to assist and avoid confusion to both staff and users

 - code validation
     - CSS validation [CSS](https://jigsaw.w3.org/css-validator/validator)
     - HTML validation [HTML](https://validator.w3.org/)